-As part of the nation’s critical infrastructure, our priority at MPLX is to protect our employees, contractors and the communities we serve while fulfilling our responsibility to provide the essential fuels and other products that keep the country running.
+As part of the nation’s critical infrastructure, our priority at Marathon Petroleum is to protect our employees, contractors and the communities we serve while fulfilling our responsibility to provide the essential fuels and other products that keep the country running.
 We support local communities, especially those providing healthcare services, by matching essential supplies to what they need and can handle, at the right time.

-MPLX has had a pandemic response plan in place for many years.
+Marathon Petroleum has had a pandemic response plan in place for many years.
 Since January, as the COVID-19 outbreak has spread, we have reviewed and updated our plan, guided by global health experts including the Centers for Disease Control and Prevention, the World Health Organization, local health authorities, and state and federal governments.
 Company policies have been updated to reflect the changing work environment and to accommodate the needs of our employees.

-For those essential personnel continuing to maintain safe operations at our facilities, we have a number of protective measures in place.
-In addition to promoting proven personal hygiene practices to employees – frequent hand-washing, covering coughs and sneezes, social distancing – protective measures include: a range of protective face coverings and enhanced PPE, restrictions on visitors at our facilities, targeted travel restrictions, self-quarantine guidelines, additional cleaning and sanitization protocols.
+We will continue to maintain safe operations at all our facilities and offices, with a range of protective and preventive measures in place.
+In addition to promoting proven personal hygiene practices to employees – frequent hand-washing, covering coughs and sneezes – other measures include social distancing, protective face coverings and enhanced PPE, restrictions on visitors at our facilities, targeted travel restrictions, self-quarantine guidelines, additional cleaning and sanitization protocols.

 Media and other interested parties can contact Jamal Kheiry at JTKheiry@marathonpetroleum.com or 419-421-3312.